d-dragon-project/batcomputer/README.txt

 git clone https://github.com/d-dragon-project/batcomputer
 Run batman.sh

+While batman.sh is running change properties of Start Menu (Whisker Menu) go to Apperance Tab For Display select : Icon and Title
+For Title change it to "Bat-OS"
-After reboot Edit Start Menu (Whisker Menu) change the start menu icon
+Change the start menu icon with bat-icon.png located in /usr/share/images